active-threat-hunting/active-threat-hunting/ansible/blue-team-tools/elk/README.md

 5044 -- Logstash beats input
 9995 -- Logstash netflow port

 It is highly recommended to restrict Elasticsearch to only be accessible from other Elasticsearch nodes and from localhost.
-Kibana should also be configured to use a password for logging in ((see here for an example)[https://www.hugeserver.com/kb/how-secure-kibana-nginx-centos/]) and HTTPS instead of HTTP.
+Kibana should also be configured to use a password for logging in -- (see here for an example)[https://www.hugeserver.com/kb/how-secure-kibana-nginx-centos/] -- and HTTPS instead of HTTP.